The Best Soft Boiled Egg Recipe

 - Timing:

-- 4 Minutes : You will be swearing at yourself as you try to peel this and will possibly end up with yolk on your hands – just saying.
-If you can get it peeled, you will see that the whites are barely cooked (if that) and the yolk is raw and may not even be warm at this point.
+- 4 Minutes: Almost impossible to peel.
+If you can get it peeled, you will see that the white part is barely cooked and the yolk is raw and may not even be warm at this point.

-- 5 Minutes : Peeling may still be an issue, but hopefully you can at least get the shell all the way off.
-Outer part of the white should be fully cooked and firm, but the inner layers of the whites will still be runny.
+- 5 Minutes: Peeling may still be an issue, but hopefully you can at least get the shell all the way off.
+The outer part of the white should be fully cooked and firm, but the inner layers of the whites will still be runny.
 Yolk is still completely runny and barely warm.

-- 6 Minutes: This is what I did that got me the egg in the picture.
-Whites should be fully cooked and yolk should be completely runny and warm.
-You are going to need a little bit of patience when peeling.
+- 6 Minutes: This is cook time used for the egg in the picture.
+The perfect jammy egg, in our opinion!
+Whites should be fully cooked and the yolk should be completely runny and warm.

 - 7 Minutes: Whites fully cooked.
 Outer part of yolk will start to firm up.
 Very center of yolk may be a bit runny.
 Easy to peel.